 - Safety duties for persons and parties responsible for marine safety

-- Penalties and enforcement tools to address non-compliance with marine safety legislation and waterway rules.
+- Penalties and regulatory tools to address non-compliance with marine safety legislation and waterway rules.

 Transport safety officers

 Transport safety officer powers are allowed for in the Transport (Safety Schemes Compliance and Enforcement) Act 2014 (Vic)